 What Does a Breast Lump Feel Like?

-The size and consistency of breast lumps varies.
+The size and consistency of breast lumps vary.
 Some are hard and painful.
 Others feel soft and moveable.
 If you detect a lump, you should talk to your doctor right away.
 Many breast lumps are benign (non-cancerous), but it’s important for your doctor to make that determination.

 What Are the Risk Factors for Breast Cancer?